What Is Cardiomyopathy?

 There are several types of cardiomyopathy—each of which affect the heart muscle in different ways.
 These conditions may cause the heart muscle to thicken or stiffen, or fill with substances it shouldn’t be exposed to.

-The exact cause of cardiomyopathy is unknown, though risk factors for this disease include chronic high blood pressure, obesity, and diabetes.
+The exact cause is unknown, though risk factors for this disease include chronic high blood pressure, obesity, and diabetes.

 Types of Cardiomyopathy

 A cardiologist can use a variety of diagnostic tests to identify the type of cardiomyopathy you have.
-Common types of cardiomyopathy include:
+Common types include:

 - Dilated cardiomyopathy.
 In this type of cardiomyopathy, the pumping chamber of the heart becomes enlarged and cannot effectively pump blood out of the heart.